Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

     takeOwner3(data);
 }
 ```
-Though none of the functions in the example take an `int pointer` as a parameter; the compiler sees that it can convert an `int*` into an object of type `ThorsAnvil::UP<int>` via the single argument constructor and builds temporary objects to facilitate the calling of the function.
+Though none of the functions in the example take an `int pointer` as a parameter, the compiler sees that it can convert an `int*` into an object of type `ThorsAnvil::UP<int>` via the single argument constructor and builds temporary objects to facilitate the calling of the function.

-In the case of smart pointers, that take ownership of the object passed in the constructor, this can be a problem because the lifetime of a temporary object is the containing statement (with a few exceptions that we will cover in another article).
-As a simple rule of thumb you can think of the lifespan of a temporary ending at the `';'`.
+In the case of smart pointers that take ownership of the object passed in the constructor, this can be a problem because the lifetime of a temporary object is the containing statement (with a few exceptions that we will cover in another article).
+As a simple rule of thumb, you can think of the lifespan of a temporary ending at the `';'`.

-Temporary Object
+#### Temporary Object
 ```c
 takeOwner1(data);